 And that my friends is our flight to Kansas!
 THE END!

 Do you have a crazy travel story you’d like to share?
-Email them HERE or to alli at diapers-n-heels.com.
+Email us alli at madewithhappy.com.
 Here are a few pics from the second half of the first flight and the second flight into Kansas.
 All smiles thank goodness!